Ownership of the Maintained Areas.

 Gwash stream.

-The other concern related to Gwash is the condition of its trees.
-In a pre-development survey in 2010 the Gwash trees were given a life expectancy of ten years.
+The other concern related to the Gwash is the condition of its trees.
+A pre-development survey in 2010 gave the Gwash trees a life expectancy of ten years.
 In 2022 one of the largest trees fell, for no obvious reason.
-In the event of a major storm many of the trees could fall and the cleanup would be a major operation.
+In the event of a major storm many of the trees could fall and the cleanup would be an expensive operation.
 Can and should we insure against such risks?
 What conditions would the insurer impose?

-In this author’s opinion, Jeakins Weir, as owner of the land, currently bears the liabilities described above.
+There seems to be no doubt that Jeakins Weir, as owner of the land, currently bears the liabilities described above and others.
 On transfer of the land those liabilities would pass on to the new owner.

 The Section 106 Agreement.

-It is doubted that JW could transfer the land to third party; the land has no commercial, investment or development value - and retains certain liabilities.
+It is unlikely that a third party would take on the land because it has no commercial, investment or development value - and retains certain liabilities.
+As we all now know, such a transfer would have no effect on our maintenance liabilities.

 Drainage and Subsoil structures